JonathanMa03/bayesproject-MaZhuFeng-FA25/README.md

-# Bayesian Hierarchical Modeling and Clustering of Cancer Incidence and Mortality Patterns Across U.S. Counties
+# Bayesian Hierarchical Modeling of Tumor Characteristics from SEER Individual-Level Cancer Data

 This repository hosts the R Project for **EN.553.632 Bayesian Statistics (Fall 2025)** at Johns Hopkins University.